adntro/typescript-initializer/README.md

-# typescript-initializer
+# Typescript Initializer
-NodeJs Typescript initializer.
+> NodeJs Typescript initializer.
 Based on GTS with Mocha